Compute-and-Forward: Harnessing Interference through Structured Codes: Introduction

 This strategy simultaneously affords protection against noise and the opportunity to exploit interference for cooperative gains.
-Whereas compress-and-forward and amplify-and-forward convert a network into a set of noisy linear equations, compute-and-forward can convert it into a set of \textit{reliable linear equations}.
+One could interpret compress-and-forward and amplify-and-forward as converting a network into a set of noisy linear equations; in this sense, compute-and-forward converts it into a set of \textit{reliable linear equations}.
 These equations can in turn be used for a digital implementation of cooperative schemes that could fit into a (slightly revised) network protocol stack.
 Classical relaying strategies seem to require a cross-layer design that dispenses with bit pipes and gives higher layers in the network stack direct access to the wireless medium.
 However, this would negate many of the advantages of a modular design \cite{kk05}.
-Compute-and-forward provides a natural solution to this problem by permitting a slight revision of the interface from bits to equations of bits.
+Compute-and-forward provides a natural solution to this problem by permitting a slight revision of the interface from bits to \textit{equations of bits}.

 We will develop a general framework for compute-and-forward that can be used in any relay network with linear channels and additive white Gaussian noise (AWGN).
-Transmitters send out messages taking values in a prime-sized finite field and relays recover linear equations of the messages over the same field, making this an ideal physical-layer interface for network coding.
-We will compare compute-and-forward to classical relaying strategies in two network scenarios, one based on distributed MIMO and the other wireless network coding.
+Transmitters send out messages taking values in a prime-sized finite field and relays recover linear equations of the messages over the same field, making this an ideal physical layer interface for network coding.
+We will compare compute-and-forward to classical relaying strategies in a case study based on distributed MIMO.
 Classical relaying strategies perform well in either low or high signal-to-noise ratio (SNR) regimes.
 As we will see, compute-and-forward offers advantages in moderate SNR regimes where both interference and noise are significant factors.